Cyprus beaches reopen as new virus cases hit zero

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LARNACA, CYPRUS: A new form of beach life, spaced apart, emerged Saturday on the Mediterranean holiday island of Cyprus after more than two months of coronavirus-imposed curbs were lifted on freedom of movement.
+LARNACA, Cyprus: A new form of beach life, spaced apart, emerged on Saturday on the Mediterranean holiday island of Cyprus after more than two months of coronavirus-imposed curbs were lifted on freedom of movement.

 The relaxation coincided with the first day of zero new cases of coronavirus in Cyprus since the first were declared on March 9.